XGR-Development/Zaeri-vscode-theme/README.md

 ![Zæri](https://raw.githubusercontent.com/XGR-Development/Zaeri-vscode-theme/main/long-icon.png)
 <br><br> A simple Visual Studio Code theme written with love & affection.

-Zæri Dark & Zæri Light are exactly the same for the moment and it's completly normal.

 ## Installation

 There are 3 ways to do this: